© 2026 SimplyTrust Software Inc.

 Like all states, West Virginia recognizes formally executed wills and living trusts as valid estate planning tools.
 A standard will here requires 2 adult witnesses.
 The state also recognizes holographic (handwritten) wills, though these have stricter proof requirements and are more vulnerable to legal challenges.
 West Virginia doesn't offer a self-proving affidavit at the time you sign your will.
 Instead, your witnesses may need to provide sworn statements during probate to verify they watched you sign.
 Keep their contact information current—if they can't be located, proving the will becomes more complicated.

-Healthcare proxies in West Virginia require both two witnesses and notarization, making it one of the stricter states for these documents.
-Plan to execute yours at a bank or attorney's office where you can satisfy all requirements at once.
+Healthcare proxies in West Virginia require both 2 witnesses and notarization, making it one of the stricter states for these documents.
+All requirements can be satisfied at once at a bank or attorney's office.

 Smaller estates can use a simplified transfer process—up to $50,000 for personal property or $100,000 for real property.